By Phil La Duke

 Before you dismiss this as yet another shameless plug for my book I want you to ask yourself these questions:

 What if anything is my employer doing to reduce its risk of a workplace attack?

-- Do the people who are doing the hiring at my workplace know the warning signs of a workplace attack?
+Do the people who are doing the hiring at my workplace know the warning signs of a workplace attack?

 What can I do to prevent workplace violence?

 I should warn you, this isn’t a book that is pro- or anti-gun ownership rights.
 The book has extensive sections on spotting an unstable employee (some people’s lives will take a dark and desperate turn long after you have hired them but there are always signs), the types of work environments that tend to trigger these events, and I recently returned from Dublin, Ireland where I spoke on how companies can leverage technology to protect workers from workplace violence.
 But all the books, and magazines, and speeches in the world won’t change a damned thing if you keep thinking that it can’t (or probably won’t) happen to you or someone you love.
 You can bet your life that we will see more similar shootings in the weeks or months as people who are currently at the brink of sanity see the news reports and think, “now’s the time”.
 WAKE UP, PEOPLE!!!!
 This book is peppered with the sarcasm, self-deprecating humor of the first book, but it also makes use of my extensive knowledge of violence prevention in the workforce (that I gained as head of training and OD for a global manufacturer.)
 You should buy it.
-Seriously I’m not telling you how to live your life but you should buy it.
-Okay, I AM telling you how to live your life, just buy the damned book.